cyberbotics/webots/docs/reference/rangefinder.md

 - `height`: height of the image in pixels

 - `projection`: switch between a planar or a cylindrical projection.
-A cylindrical projection can be used for example to simulate a lidar device.
 More information on cylindrical projections is provided in the [projections](camera.md#spherical-and-cylindrical-projections) section of the [Camera](camera.md) node.
-The "spherical" projection is not available for a range-finder device.

 - The `near` field defines the distance from the depth camera (used internally by the lidar) to the near clipping plane.
 Objects closer to the range-finder than the near value are not detected by the range-finder.